aaron-c-jones/tahamonfared.github.io/_posts/2016-12-30-Classification-Part2.md

 which is basically a linear function of x.

-To visualize the boundary line we had to find the intercept (the coefficients are given by the lda function).
+To visualize the boundary line we had to find the intercept (the coefficients are given by the LDA function).
 So we ran a linear regression function to get that and made the function for the boundary line and voilà!

 Quadratic Discriminant Analysis
 ===============================

-Let's perform QDA and see what are the challenges there.
-First off, there is no boundary function output in the predict which makes it hard to draw it...
-So we need to use the contour plot to visualize the probabilities assigned and the cutoff boundary mapped to the 2D plot.
+Let's perform QDA and see what challenges we'll face.
+First off, there is no boundary function output in the predict which makes it hard to draw it.
+So we need to use the contour plot to visualize the probabilities assigned, and the cutoff boundary mapped to the 2D plot.

 ``` r
 tr<-setdiff(1:nrow(flea),rand)